RMPrepUSB Blog - please leave a comment or feedback on RMPrepUSB or this Tutorial (please mention Tutorial number).

 If you have a Windows XP system, you can download and use the free utility EaSeus Partition Master Home Edition.

-PLEASE NOTE: The menu.lst will only detect the BACKUP partition if it is on the first or second internal hard drive.
+PLEASE NOTE: The menu.lst will only detect the BACKUP partition if it is on the first, second, third or fourth internal hard drive (partitions 1-7).
+You can edit the menu.lst if it does not detect the backup drive.

 2. We need some tools, so on any Windows system (it does not need to be the target system), download the zip file CloneZillaBackup.zip from the bottom of this page and extract the contents to a new folder on your hard disk (I will call this new folder c:\xxx).